If you have been identified as a close contact

 Isolation is avoiding contact with others for at least 10 days after your testing date, as directed by the local health department.
 If you live in a residence hall, you will move to identified isolation spaces.
 You should not be on campus for class or work at any point during this period, and you must remain in isolation until you are medically cleared.
 You are likely in isolation due to a positive COVID-19 test result.

-Quarantine is avoiding contact with others to the furthest extent possible for the next 14 days, as directed by the local health department.
+Quarantine is avoiding contact with others to the furthest extent possible for the next 10 days, as directed by the local health department.
 You should not be on campus for class or work at any point during this period, if you live in the residence hall, you will quarantine in your assigned room.
 You are likely in quarantine because you’ve been considered a close contact of someone who tested positive for COVID-19.
+As a requirement to be released under a 10 day quarantine, you will be required to retest on day 6 or 7 of quarantine, if this result is negative, you will be released after a 10 day quarantine.
+You will be required to monitor for symptoms for the next 4 days.

 - You will be contacted by the Raleigh County Health Department and provided quarantine guidelines and medical guidance.